We are all familiar with the Google Drive storage. There are many ways to stop uploading for PC and smartphones.

-Without a doubt, Google Drive is one of the most famous and commonly used synchronization and cloud storage services on the internet, especially for smartphone devices.
-The free service offers you 15 GB of free cloud storage which seems more than sufficient for a basic user.
+Google Drive is undoubtedly one of the most famous and commonly used synchronization and cloud storage services on the Internet, especially for smartphone devices.
+The free service offers 15 GB of free cloud storage, which seems more than sufficient for a basic user.

 But recently, a weird incident happened to me.
 I was away from my Wi-Fi, and a video file of around 2 GB started uploading to my Google Drive.
 I didn’t care initially, but that upload made my internet connection very slow.
 The biggest problem was that I couldn’t find any option to either pause or completely cancel that upload.

-So, with that said, here are the best ways on how to stop Google Drive upload in progress –
+So, with that said, here are the best ways how to stop Google Drive uploads in progress.

-How to stop Google Drive upload on Android?
+How to Stop Google Drive uploads on Android?

-I know you might be thinking about what sort of advice this is but let’s accept it, disconnecting your device’s network connection is by far the easiest way to tackle this Google Drive upload problem.
-When you disconnect your smartphone’s internet connection, the file uploading process will also be suspended automatically.
+Disconnecting your device’s network connection is by far the easiest way to tackle this Google Drive upload problem.
+When you disconnect your smartphone’s internet connection, the file-uploading process will also be suspended automatically.

 Disconnecting mobile internet connections is fairly simple, and I don’t think I’ve to demonstrate how to do that.
 You can simply put your smartphone on “Airplane Mode,” or you can manually turn off the “Wi-Fi” and “Mobile Internet” connection.

-But doing so would also make you entirely offline, and what if you want to send an important email to a client or maybe, just don’t want to get offline?
-In such a case, if you own an Android device with Android OS 9 or above, that can be a lifesaver for you.
+But doing so would also make you entirely offline, and what if you want to send an important email to a client or maybe don’t want to get offline?
+In such a case, if you own an Android device with Android OS 9 or above, that can be a lifesaver.

-- Open app info of Google Drive.
-You can do that by long pressing on the app icon and then selecting the “App info” option, or you can manually go to Settings> App Management> App List> and then select Google Drive.
+- Open Google Drive’s app info.
+You can do that by long-pressing the app icon and then selecting the “App info” option, or you can manually go to Settings> App Management> App List> and then select Google Drive.

 - Here, you will see the “Data usage details” option.
 Tap on it.